BrandiMac/space-products/doc/visibility.rst

   .com/_help_Files/visibilitysegment_visibilitytimes_nanosecond.htm>`_ - Calculates the exact times for start of visibility and end of visibility.

-The following script reports the visibility of targets from Spacecraft1 at different times throughout the simulation.
+The following script reports the visibility of the target from observer (Spacecraft1) at different times throughout the simulation.

 .. code-block:: c++